- Fire Department

 The following is a self-checklist to prepare your business for a Fire Inspection.
 These are the items and concerns that will be addressed by the Fire Department prior to approval for you to receive your Certificate of Occupancy.

-A NO response to any of these questions indicates the presence of a fire code violation.
+A no response to any of these questions indicates the presence of a fire code violation.

-Access & Premises:
+Access and Premises:

 - Are address numbers for the building clearly visible from the street? (front and rear doors).